google/bottery/readme.md

 Users in Tracery write **grammars**, JSON objects that recursively define how to generate some text, like [the musings of a lost self-driving car](http://cheapbotsdonequick.com/source/losttesla) or [outer-space adventures](http://cheapbotsdonequick.com/source/tinyadv).
 Tracery grammars are lists of symbol names (like "animal") and their expansion rules (like "emu, okapi, pangolin").

 In Bottery, users write **maps**.
 Each map is composed of four sub-components
-* a set of states, with information about what to do on entering them, and how to get from one to another
+* A set of states, with information about what to do on entering them, and how to get from one to another
-* a set of initial blackboard values
+* A set of initial blackboard values
-* an optional Tracery grammar
+* An optional Tracery grammar
-* optional settings, like what voice should be used for TTS
+* Optional settings, like what voice should be used for TTS

 ### Blackboard (and the pointer)

 You can imagine a Bottery map like a [boardgame board](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&ved=0ahUKEwibnLuC-JDSAhVRyWMKHZQNB3cQjRwIBw&url=https%3A%2F%2Fwww.pinterest.com%2Fpin%2F361273201334614541%2F&psig=AFQjCNGOTBu2PiFkWuV4zs2eeF-mL0PP-Q&ust=1487208084344985): there are spaces, and connections between the spaces, and rules for how to move between them.
 The map itself doesn't change or store information during play.
 Instead, you have a pointer showing whch space you're on, and maybe some information stored in that pointer (like the number of kids in your Game of Life car).
 There's a pointer in Bottery that stores your position in the map (the current **state**), and it also has a Blackboard object, an object that can store and retrieve information.
 An RPG map might use the blackboard to store the number of hitpoints for the main character, their current weapon and its stats, their gold, and quest progress.
 A quiz bot might store all of its categories, questions and answers, the players' current points, and which questions it wants to ask next.
 You can store strings, booleans, numbers, hierarchical objects, and arrays in the blackboard.
 Storing and retrieving information is done with a JS-like syntax: "foo.bar[5]" gets the value at the 5th index of object "bar" in object "foo".  "foo.baz[10][20] = 10" behaves similarly, though unlike JS, if these parameters don't exist, it will create new objects or arrays and fill them rather than throwing an error.
 See `parseMapPath` in `map.js` for details.

+Variables in the blackboard can be accessed from within Tracery with the syntax `You have guessed #/guessCount# times.`

 ### States